R34q3r/apollo/README.md

-# Poster Patchwork / Apollo - Privacy Policy
+# Poster Patchwork- Privacy Policy

 The privacy policy is simple: no personal data shared with us will be given to any third party, under any circumstances.
 Your data will also never be used by us for any purpose without specific permission.